 8 The concept of Kshetra signifies unity of all energy fields in the universe.
-This idea of unity of all energy fields (gravitational field, electromagnetic field, ...) was followed by Albert Einstein as he tried to mathematically prove the Unified Field theory.
+This idea of unity of all energy fields in the physical universe (gravitational field, electromagnetic field, ...) was followed by Albert Einstein as he tried to mathematically prove the Unified Field theory.
 This field of research is still continuing in modern physics.